yaroslavzghoba/Achromatic-Material/README.md

     content: @Composable () -> Unit,
 ) {
-    // Original Material Design 3 color scheme val colorScheme = when {
+    // Original Material Design 3 color scheme
+    // By default, it will be ignored.
+Pass false in the useAchromaticColors argument to switch to this color scheme
+    val colorScheme = when {
         dynamicColor && Build.VERSION.SDK_INT >= Build.VERSION_CODES.S -> {
             val context = LocalContext.current